 Ideally, a disposable face mask is used in an already-sterile environment (such as an OR), only worn for 30 minutes at a time, and then treated as biohazard waste + disposed of quickly and appropriately.

 Instead, a face mask hanging from the rearview mirror has become a commonplace sight in 2020.

-This means that people are re-using masks for far longer than is safe.
-A mask that’s being re-used repeatedly gets musty, dirty, sweaty, and oily, and this creates the ideal environment for bacteria to thrive.
+This means that people are re-using masks for far longer than is safe or sensible.
+A mask that's being re-used repeatedly gets musty, dirty, sweaty, and oily, and this creates the ideal environment for bacteria to thrive.
 Nobody wants that on their skin or in their lungs!

 Face masks also encourage mouth breathing, which interferes with saliva production and puts us at higher risk of cavities and gum disease (dentists are already seeing an uptick).